Active Learning in Thailand 2025: Guide for Teachers — KET

 Create a Welcoming Environment

-Let students explore without fear—mistakes are growth opportunities in active learning classrooms.
+Let students explore without fear that mistakes are growth opportunities in active learning classrooms.

 Offer Meaningful Feedback